 Who are the most prolific authors?
 Who are their co-authors?

 If someone is a prolific author in an area, you should probably look at their papers.
 Sometimes these authors also start companies based on their research.
 For instance, in another article in our blog, I described some science-based companies in the area of carbon capture.

+Back to finding prolific authors and their co-author network.
 For example, let’s say you are interested in solid-state battery technology.
 Below is a screenshot from Mergeflow that shows you the names of R&D publication authors in this field.
 “Bigger font” means “more publications”.

 You can see, for example, that Jürgen Janek has published a lot.
 You could start by exploring his and his colleagues’ papers (this one, for example).